betamigo98/Choral-Annotations-For-Zotero/TEMPLATES SCRIPTS.md

 ### 2.2.2 Thighter
 ```<p style="text-align:right;">WORRIED SEEKER<br />”{{comment}}”</p>```

 # 3. Other Templates - with previews
+* Use of dashes, spaces and quotations marks in the Sample template section (3) has been labelled as "french convention", that is to open and close dialogs with a quotation mark, a space, and use dashes for speaker switch expect for the first line.
+This might be arbitrary but has been maintained to illustrate the syntax theme.
+This is the convention I encountered in my highschool education and encountered in some sources.
+Depending on national and cultural traditions, norms and conventions, editorial choices and personal preferences, you might want to edit the corresponding part of the template yourself if the templates proposed below don't match what you are looking for.

 ## 3.1 Left-Left, French Conventions
 <p align="center"> Preview: <br>
 <img src="https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Screenshots/Pdf%20Left-Left%20French%20Convention.png" width=70% height=70%>